 A custody transfer begins with a voluntary, written agreement to assign your physical and legal custody rights to another trusted adult.
 Through this transfer, you can give a new custodian the right to physically care for your child and to make decisions regarding your child's health, education, and welfare.

-Nolo offers an informal guardianship form you can use to appoint another adult to care for you child and make decisions regarding your child's health, education, and welfare.
-Since you don't need court approval for an informal guardianship, it's a good idea to have this form notarized, so that doctors and school officials may be more willing to accept it.
+Nolo offers an informal guardianship form you can use to appoint another adult to care for your child and make decisions regarding your child's health, education, and welfare.
+Since you don't need court approval for an informal guardianship, it's a good idea to have this form notarized, so that doctors and school officials will be more willing to accept it.

 Once officially appointed, the guardian has the right and obligation to provide your child with a home, education, and adequate health care until the guardianship expires, until the child turns 18, or until a court terminates the order.
 (You can retain certain legal rights, such as the right to make decisions about your child's medical care, through a health care directive—discussed below.)

-A temporary guardianship will only last for a set period of time.
+A temporary guardianship will last only for a set period of time.
 Some states allow temporary guardianships to continue for up to six months, at which point they must expire or be converted into permanent guardianships.
 A permanent guardianship has no expiration date and requires the guardian to provide lifelong care for the child.

-You can also use a health directive to create a regular health plan for your child, which may be especially important if your child suffers from a chronic illness and needs to be seen by a specialist every few months.
-If you appoint a guardian for your child and create a health care directive, you can ensure that the guardian will be required to follow your specific instructions for your child's medical treatment.
+You can also use a health directive to create a regular health plan for your child, which might be especially important if your child suffers from a chronic illness and perhaps needs to be seen by a specialist every few months.
+If you appoint a guardian for your child and create a health care directive, you can ensure that the guardian will be required to follow your instructions for your child's medical treatment.